 One expected long-term, indirect effect on wild horses treated with fertility control would be an improvement in their overall health (Turner and Kirkpatrick 2002).
 Many treated mares would not experience the biological stress of reproduction, foaling and lactation as frequently as untreated mares.
 The observable measure of improved health is higher body condition scores (Nuñez et al. 2010).
 After a treated mare returns to fertility, her future foals would be expected to be healthier overall, and would benefit from improved nutritional quality in the mare's milk.
 This is particularly to be expected if there is an improvement in rangeland forage quality at the same time, due to reduced wild horse population size.
-Past application of fertility control has shown that mares' overall health and body condition remains improved even after fertility resumes.
-PZP vaccine treatment may increase mare survival rates, leading to longer potential lifespan (Turner and Kirkpatrick 2002, Ransom et al. 2014a).
+Past application of fertility resumes.
+PZP treatment may increase mare survival rates, leading to longer potential lifespan (Turner and Kirkpatrick 2002, Ransom et al. 2014a).
 To the extent that this happens, changes in lifespan and decreased foaling rates could combine to cause changes in overall age structure in a treated herd (i.e., Turner and Kirkpatrick 2002, Roelle et al. 2010), with a greater prevalence of older mares in the herd (Gross 2000).
 Observations of mares treated in past gathers showed that many of the treated mares were larger than, maintained higher body condition than, and had larger healthy foals than untreated mares.

 Following resumption of fertility, the proportion of mares that conceive and foal could be increased due to their increased fitness; this has been called a 'rebound effect.'
 Elevated fertility rates have been observed after horse gathers and removals (Kirkpatrick and Turner 1991).
-More research is needed to document and quantify these hypothesized effects in PZP vaccine-treated herds.
+More research is needed to document and quantify these hypothesized effects in PZP-treated herds.
 If repeated contraceptive treatment leads to a prolonged contraceptive effect, then that may minimize or delay the hypothesized rebound effect.
 Selectively applying contraception to older animals and returning them to the HMA could reduce long-term holding costs for such horses, which are difficult to adopt, and may reduce the compensatory reproduction that often follows removals (Kirkpatrick and Turner 1991).